UCSBCarpentry/ucsbcarpentry.github.io/content/blog/2026-05-18-agent-guide/index.md

 Similar weather is expected tomorrow, with mostly sunny skies and a high of 14°C (57°F).
 ```

-At the time, this descriptions was not accurate.
+At the time, this description was not accurate.
 In fact, running the script
 multiple times returned completely different weather conditions!
 That's because
 the model doesn't actually know what the weather in Paris is, so it makes up the
 answer.
 It "hallucinates" a plausible description of the weather.
 One way to